bplmaps/lmec-main-site/content/articles/three-new-atlascope-tours.md

 ##### Mapping Berenice Abbott's Boston

-*A companion to the "Developing Boston" exhibition at the Boston Athenæum*
+*A companion to the ["Developing Boston" exhibition](https://bostonathenaeum.org/visit/exhibitions/abbott-schwachman/) at the Boston Athenæum*

 In 1934, photographer Berenice Abbott [produced a photographic survey](https://bostonathenaeum.org/visit/exhibitions/abbott-schwachman/) of Boston’s nineteenth-century buildings ranging from [private residences](https://cdm.bostonathenaeum.org/digital/collection/p16057coll8/id/27/rec/23) in Beacon Hill to public spaces like [Adams Square](https://cdm.bostonathenaeum.org/digital/collection/p16057coll8/id/14/rec/14).
-In this Atlascope Tour, Lauren Graves, Assistant Curator of Special Collections at the Boston Athenæum, brings together Abbott’s photographs and maps of their locations to explore different ways of viewing Boston’s history. _---Lauren Graves_
+In this Atlascope Tour, Lauren Graves, Assistant Curator of Special Collections at the Boston Athenæum, brings together Abbott’s photographs and maps of their locations to explore different ways of viewing Boston’s history.

 <a href="https://www.atlascope.org/#/view:tour$tour:369983595095261264" target="_blank" class="btn btn-md btn-outline-primary">Start this tour</a>